 Official transcripts must ALSO be sent directly to Rackham Graduate School

-Can you verify if my Transcripts, GRE, or Rec letters have been received?
+Can you verify if my transcripts, GRE, or letters of reccomendation have been received?

 Department staff are not able to look up the status of your application materials.
 Applicants are able to monitor their materials using a UM Friend Account.
 Instructions for accessing your account are found in the Application Checklist.

-I will not have a "Complete" Transcript by the Deadline
+What if I will not have a "complete" transcript by the deadline?

 Those who are currently enrolled in a Bachelors program and will not receive final grades until the end of December or the end of May will need to provide a current official transcript.
 It is acceptable and assumed that you are enrolled and finishing your studies.